 - Writing into SQLite database

-Writing to Grails’s log file is easy to implement.
+Writing to Grails or framework log file is easy to implement.
 But the log file is verbose and you will have to parse it.
-Also the file will be written in the tomcat log files.
+Also the file will be written in the operating system files.
 I do not recommend it because it is not much easier than writing to a file.

-Writing to a database would require additional Model or Domains in web app.
+Writing to a database would require additional Model or Domains.
 Logging to a database has the advantage is that the write would be fast and memory usage minimal.

 A relative path will be in web-app/ directory which you can access.
 You’ll lose the file if you redeploy.

-In the controller, writing to the file is easy, use either:
+In the controller, writing to the file is easy:

 file.write “$time, $event”